burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 ## 9. Known limitations

-- **Discrete-fact confabulation.** The model is unreliable at emitting *precise discrete facts* (verse #, painting #, gemstone) out of unstructured prose — it approximates a number that "looks right."
-This is inherent to generative RAG, not a text-volume problem; trimming context does not fix it. **Planned fix: a deterministic city registry (§11).**
-- **Numbering-guardrail leak.** The model still occasionally echoes "casque N" language because the *vault notes themselves* contain it.
-A prompt can't reliably suppress text sitting in its own context; the registry + source cleanup is the real fix.
-- **Persona-vs-accuracy tension.** The warmer "Ask Byron" voice can shade a *prominent theory* toward sounding like a *prominent (settled) location* on unsolved casques.
-Watch for confidence swinging with phrasing on unsolved casques.
+- **Discrete-fact confabulation — mitigated (2026-08-27).** The city registry (§5.7) makes settled per-city facts a deterministic authoritative lookup, so the model reads them instead of guessing. **Residuals:** (a) it covers only the closed set of *city- or number-anchored* facts — a question that names neither a city nor a verse/image number still falls back to RAG and can confabulate; (b) prompt-injected precedence is strong but **not a hard guarantee** at 14B — the only guaranteed fix is a deterministic post-generation validator (phase 2, §11).
+- **Numbering-guardrail leak — mostly addressed.** Prompt + registry now enforce city/verse#/image# referents and forbid "casque N".
+Watch for residual echoes originating in the vault notes themselves.
+- **Persona-vs-accuracy tension — reduced, still watch.** Unsolved casques carry `status: UNSOLVED` and their author hints are guarded as clues, which curbs warmth-driven overconfidence — but does not eliminate it.
+Keep an eye on confidence swinging with phrasing on unsolved casques, and on author hints being framed as if they were canonical verse text.
+- **Verbatim-hint context cost.** Author hints (and, under the current exemption scope, verse text) inject verbatim, so a single city block is sizable.
+Several cities named in one question can pressure the 16K context.
+Levers: narrow the anti-paste exemption to hints only, or gate verse/hints to inject only when the question needs them.
 - **Single-turn.** `/v1/chat/completions` ignores prior turns by design — no conversational memory in OWUI; follow-ups ("what about the Japanese edition of that?") lose the referent.
 - **`/health` counts book only** (220) — cosmetic, predates the merge.
 - **Transcript tier is ~20% banter-heavy.** Kept in a separate collection with low pull count so it rarely wins.
 Removing banter properly needs a semantic summarization pass, not rules.
-- **Single 14B resident.** One model in VRAM; always-on bot and interactive chat contend for the card.
+- **Single 14B resident.** One model in VRAM; always-on bot and interactive chat contend for the card — generations are effectively serialized.

 ---